FPC Ambler

 Parents of Adult Children will meet at 4pm on the second Wednesday of each month.

-What Are Discipleshipl Groups?
+What Are Discipleship Groups?

 A discipleship group happens when a group of people seek spiritual growth together.
 These are groups anywhere from 4-12 people who meet regularly.
 Each discipleship group should regularly experience the following: